trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 Scenario A systems will be evaluated in two different ways: The first is live user-in-the-loop assessments, described in this section.
 The second is traditional post hoc evaluation, described in the next section.
-The first approach is brand new and TREC 2016 represents the first time such a methodology has ever been deployed.
-However, it promises a number of significant advantages over traditional post hoc evaluations because it is able to capture live user assessments.
+The first approach is brand new for TREC 2016 and promises a number of significant advantages over traditional post hoc evaluations because it is able to capture live user assessments.
 Evaluating systems using two independent approaches